creativescala/krop/docs/src/pages/README.md

 # Krop

 Krop is a Scala 3 web framework.
-It's can handle any web application, from APIs to rich user experiences, but it excels at projects where productivity and feature richness are a priority.
+It can handle any web application, from APIs to rich user experiences, but it excels at projects where productivity and feature richness are a priority.
 For more, see [our principles](overview/principles.md).

 ## Getting Started